Gigi Gryce: Family life

-Gryce is known to have had two romantic relationships before his marriage to Eleanor Sears in 1953.
-Gryce had a brief relationship with Evelyn "Baby" Dubose in Pensacola during his Pensacola and Navy years, for whom he named his piece "Baby" which was recorded in Europe in 1953.
+Gryce is known to have had other romantic relationships before his marriage to Eleanor Sears in 1953.
+Gryce had a brief relationship with Evelyn "Baby" Dubose in Pensacola during his Pensacola and Navy years, for whom he named his piece "Baby" which was recorded in Europe in 1953..
 He also had a casual relationship with vocalist Margie Anderson, with whom he worked during his time in Boston.

 On December 20, 1953, soon after his return from the Lionel Hampton tour, he married Eleanor Sears, to whom he was introduced by trumpeter Idrees Sulieman.
-Several of his compositions are credited to pseudonym "Lee Sears."

-They had three children: Bashir (born 1957); Laila (born 1959); and Lynette (born 1963).
-They also had a child, Bilil, in 1958 who was born prematurely and did not survive infancy.
+Their wedding was a simple event, held at a mosque in Brooklyn.
+The ceremony and the subsequent luncheon were attended by only Eleanor's sister, her husband, and a Muslim friend of Gryce's.
+They had three children: Bashir (born 1957); Laila (born 1959); and Lynette (born 1963)..
+They also had a child, Bilil, in 1958 who was born prematurely and did not survive infancy..

+In 1972, Gigi Gryce, now known as Basheer Qusim, married Ollie Warren, a school secretary in the Bronx.
+Throughout their marriage until Gryce's death, his earlier music career took a back seat to his passionate dedication to education.
+Focused on teaching children, Gryce went above and beyond, aiming to bring out the best in his students, many of whom were at risk of failing.
+His innovative approach included using music to teach reading skills, aligning with research that shows music instruction improves reading and math skills for students in grade school.

 Conversion to Islam

 Gryce had always been described as having a strict moral sensibility.
 He may have been interested in Islam as early as 1950, and as a student became interested in religious history.
 At the Boston Conservatory in 1953 he named one of his symphonies "Gashiya" for a surah in the Qur'an.
 Gryce reveals little about who or what urged his conversion, but Islam was an increasingly popular faith among black jazz musicians in the fifties, particularly Ahmadiyya, Nation of Islam, and Sunni Islam.
 Gryce is believed to have converted during or shortly after his travels in Europe during his college years.
 While Gryce did not regularly attend the mosque, he did read the Qur'an and abstain from drugs, alcohol, and pork.
 His faith was a source of some tension in his marriage to Eleanor, who remained a practicing Christian.
-Many of Gryce's compositions had Islamic titles and his first two children Islam-inspired names.
+Many of Gryce's compositions had Islamic titles and his first two children were given Islam-inspired names.